camunda/blog.camunda.org/content/post/2018/10/the-re-emergence-of-workflow-automation.md

 # BPA is a technology puzzle that suits YOUR business.

 They have good news for German insurance companies, because according to their study, the German insurance industry is leading the way when it comes to automation!
 Why?
-Because a lot of them claim to be using things like Robotic Process Automation, artificial intelligence, machine learning or blockchain already.
+Because a lot of them claim to be using things like Robotic Process Automation, artificial intelligence, machine learning, or blockchain already.
 That’s why they’re considered to be well ahead in terms of automation.
 Sadly, I can imagine how this came about.

 It's pretty much like in this wonderful comic strip, the [Blockchain Bandwagon](https://marketoonist.com/2018/01/blockchain.html): some executive is wondering what to focus on, and some expert says "Blockchain!
 It will change everything!
-Everybody talking about it, we don’t want to be left behind!"
+Everybody is talking about it, we don’t want to be left behind!"
 So instead of actually understanding this new tech, they just kick off some prestige project that needs to "do something with blockchain".
 Or AI, or whatever.
 And that’s how those studies come about.
 It would be funny if it wasn’t so depressing.
 However, it’s clear that those projects are not what actually enables conservative companies to compete with Amazon, Google or others - right?

-Here’s another example: Just do a [Google image search for Robotic Process Automation](https://www.google.de/search?q=robotic+process+automation&tbm=isch).
-You'll find an abundance of weird associations, like a robot typing, a guy pushing a glass board, then a robot pushing a glass board, a robot making a phone call, a robot thinking, a robot having a surprising idea, and so on.
+Here’s another example: just do a [Google image search for Robotic Process Automation](https://www.google.de/search?q=robotic+process+automation&tbm=isch).
+You'll find an abundance of weird associations, like a robot typing, a guy pushing a giant glass monitor, then a robot pushing a giant glass monitor, a robot making a phone call, a robot thinking, a robot having a surprising idea, and so on.
 None of these pictures have anything to do with the <i>actual</i> problem RPA is trying to solve.

 So in essence, we’re facing this good old problem of the [technology adoption life cycle](https://en.wikipedia.org/wiki/Technology_adoption_life_cycle) overheating, which then leads the early and late majority to [inflated expectations](https://en.wikipedia.org/wiki/Hype_cycle).
 Ironically, most of these technology trends do of course deliver certain value, if they’re applied appropriately.